 Some researchers also suggest that the negatively charged ions of pure salt with trace minerals help pull toxins from cells.

-9. Salt Has Antimicrobial Properties
+9. Antimicrobial Properties

 Pink Himalayan Salt is used as a hygiene and detoxifying agent in soaps, scrubs, and baths for a reason.